 From its humble beginning as an educational adventure into a new style of theatre learning, The Canadian Improv Games got its start in Ottawa in 1977.

 Today, CIG is home to one of the largest and most geographically dispersed theatre festivals in Canada with 14 regional programs and over 100,000 alumni participants.
-Each year students gain access, through their high school, to a variety of immersive workshops, training sessions and performance opportunities that are formatted to build and promote invaluable skills including Positivity, Communication, Leadership, Commitment and Teamwork.
+Each year students gain access, through their high school, to a variety of immersive workshops, training sessions and performance opportunities that are formatted to build and promote invaluable skills.

-Over the years a number of notable Canadian performers have got their start on the CIG stage including Sandra Oh, Seth Rogan, Alanis Morissette and Tatiana Maslany.
+Over the years a number of notable Canadian performers have got their start on the CIG stage including Sandra Oh, Seth Rogan, Nathan Fielder, Alanis Morissette, and Tatiana Maslany.

 For more information on the Canadian Improv Games, contact our National Office.

 Our next AGM will be on March 8th at 8pm EST. For information on how to attend the AGM please contact Interim General Manager Spencer Dunn at email@example.com